lhmcgann/MyDiaryApp/README.md

 Code Style
 For Python code, use pycodestyle.
 See https://pypi.org/project/pycodestyle/ for installation and other details.
 To install the linter plugin in Atom (IDE of choice), see https://atom.io/packages/linter-pycodestyle.
 After installation, open Atom and follow the prompts for installation of dependencies.
 Once all are complete, you should be able to navigate to the Packages tab in Atom's Settings page and find linter-pycodestyle there.
 When viewing python files, the number of errors and warnings will be marked in the bottom left menu bar of Atom.

+For JavaScript/React code use Prettier.
+Either type in the command line apm install prettier-atom or in Atom, go to File->Settings->Install and search for and install prettier-atom.
+Restart Atom, and the installation will be complete.